 - Measure how many licenses you need per software usage

 - Keep updating your license and software inventories

 According to Gartner, software license management (SLM) is "a mechanism for systematically ensuring compliance with system vendor and independent software vendor (ISV) software licenses — for example, maximum users, maximum nodes and maximum MIPS."

 Software license management gives you transparency into your enterprise’s software assets, usage, licenses, and contracts so that you can understand what software is being used, how much, where and by whom.

 With full visibility into your company-wide software usage, you can optimize your licenses, cut costs, and protect your future software investment.

 Given the fact that Forrester Research predicts the global cloud computing market to exceed $200 billion in 2019, it’s more critical than ever that you have the tools and solutions in place for cloud cost management, in addition to managing and reporting on your on-premises licensing environment.

-How software asset management fits into your ITAM or ITSM strategy
+How software license management fits into your ITAM or ITSM strategy

 IT Asset Management (ITAM) and IT Service Management (ITSM) are the strategies for handling IT assets and IT services for a business.
-Software Asset Management (SAM) is a key piece of ITAM or ITSM.
+Software license management and Software Asset Management (SAM) are a key piece of ITAM or ITSM.